BehindTheMusicTree/audiometa/docs/METADATA_FORMATS.md

 - **File Types**: WAV (native)
 - **Implementation**: Custom implementation (mutagen doesn't support writing RIFF)
 - **BWF Support**: Planned but not yet implemented (bext chunk)
+  - When implemented, writing `bext` metadata to a WAV file without a `bext` chunk will automatically create/add the `bext` chunk, converting the file to BWF format

 ---